FluffyBullet/Sodoku-challenge/README.md

 Methods used within the python code include:
 <u>Users Input</u>
-- Before starting the Sodoku game, the user will be prompted to enter their name (for use at the end of the game)
+- Before starting the sudoku game, the user will be prompted to enter their name (for use at the end of the game)
 - Selection of difficulty
 - Entry of grid reference and their valued guess.